Skip to main content

 Frequently Asked Questions

-Quarantine Zone: The Last Check is a strategy game with science fiction theme.
+Quarantine Zone: The Last Check is a management game with drama, post-apocalyptic and science fiction themes.

 Quarantine Zone: The Last Check is available on PC, Windows, Xbox Game Pass and Xbox.